-In Hollywood, reality is what you say it is, but what's interesting is that the guys out there possess a characteristic optimism that goes hand in hand with the sunshine and glamour that envelops the town.
+In Hollywood, reality is what you say it is.
+But what's interesting is that the guys out there possess a characteristic optimism that goes hand in hand with the sunshine and glamour that envelops the town.
 They know that no place like Hollywood has the potential to change lives for the better, and their ability to dream without the weight of things like racial drama and rain really makes these dreams seem within reach.
 We did a story called The 'It Boys' of LA where we photographed and interviewed some of the most interesting and visible black gay guys in the town and got a sense of what their realities are.
 These are the boys that generate red carpet commotion, gym floor jealousies and Internet dependencies.
 Guys like Milan Christopher, who was the first openly gay character on Love & Hip Hip Hollywood, Brandon Anthony, who is the number one party promoter in West Hollywood and Matty Pipes, who is the social media aficionado for some of the city's biggest fashion brands.
-They all welcomed us to the party high up in the Hollywood Hills where they got us ssuuppeerrr high and we realised Los Angeles could be whatever we wanted it to be.
+They all welcomed us to the party high up in the Hollywood Hills where they got us suuuuuuper high and we realized Los Angeles could be whatever we wanted it to be.

 What were some of the most impactful things people said to you for The Tenth in your time in LA?

-Well the kids in LA certainly possess a mastery of our celebrity culture.
+Well, the kids in LA certainly possess a mastery of our celebrity culture.
 They know where to have lunch to be seen and where to party when the club is over at 2am.
 And what they said once the cocktails had taken over and the clothes were coming off at the pool was that sure, it isn't all glamour and good times out there, but a burning hell of racial drama covered by smog could never produce such fascinating outcomes as Lee Daniels, Laverne Cox, Jussie Smollett or RuPaul.
 The promise of fame and fortune was supremely comforting to the Hollywood set, and as a matter of fact, it doesn't even have to be the truth, because in Hollywood, everything vanishes but sunshine and hot boys.

 You've recreated Boyz n the Hood and made it Bois n the Hood.
 What were your thoughts on the original and why did you want to remake it in a queer way?

-We're a community that's been absent from the master narrative - from the church to Hollywood - yet most times we are the ones shaping it, so these "remixes" are our way of reinserting ourselves into it.
+We're a community that's been absent from the master narrative -- from the church to Hollywood -- yet most times we are the ones shaping it, so these 'remixes' are our way of reinserting ourselves into it.
 Could John Singleton make Boyz n the Hood in 2016 without the inclusion of a gay character?
 Well he'd be stupid not to, because it seems to be paying its weight in gold to be a fag in Hollywood these days, but we aren't quite sure that he would.
-It's just good 'ol fashioned homophobia in the Black community.
+It's just good 'ol fashioned homophobia in the black community.
 And when you do get a black gay actor/character, you can't say with certainty that he's dense with experiences or ideas onscreen yet.
 And that includes shows like Empire.